Martial Law Soldiers Marching

 How is Martial Law Declared?

 Martial law can have negative ramifications, and thus, declaring martial law is to be reserved as a last resort.
 This means law and order are rapidly deteriorating.
 Typically, martial law rests in the hands of the president.
-However, there are limiting factors such as how long it can last.
-For example, the president could declare martial law during a time of violent civil unrest, but only for 60 days.
+However, there are limiting factors, such as how long it can last.
+For example, the president could declare martial law during violent civil unrest, but only for 60 days.

-In the United States, martial law can be declared by the president, congress, or it can be declared by the governor of a state.
-A governor has the right to impose martial law within the borders of the state over which he/she is responsible.
+In the United States, martial law can be declared by the president, Congress, or state governor.
+A governor can impose martial law within the state’s borders over those responsible.

 Why Would it Be Declared?